Picolab/pico-engine/packages/node-krl-parser/README.md

 ```
 `start` and `end` are character indexes (starting at 0) from the source string.

-The following examples remove the `loc` property for brevity.
+The following examples omit the `loc` property for brevity.

 ### Ruleset